TimLavers/OpenRDR/documentation/design/conditions.md

 | At least n | True if and only if n or more are true   | F T F T  (n = 2) | F F F T (n = 2) |
 | At most n  | True if and only if n or fewer are true  | F F F T  (n = 2) | F F T T (n = 1) |

-Note that Positional Quantifier is a really bad name.
-It is trying to capture the fact that its evaluation depends on either the number of or the position of the true values in a sequence.
-Some alternatives: trace, signature, ...

-## Condition objects
+### Episodic Condition objects
-A condition has three components:
+An episodic condition has three components:
 - an attribute (eg `TSH`)
-- a predicate (eg `is normal`)
+- a test result predicate (eg `is normal`)
-- a positional quantifier (eg `all`)
+- a signature (eg `all`)

 ### Evaluation
 Condition evaluation for a case has three steps:
 1. the sequence of test results for the attribute is extracted from the case
-2. the predicate is applied to each element of the test results sequence
+2. the test result predicate is applied to each element of the test results sequence from step 1
-3. the positional quantifier is applied to the sequence of booleans calculated in
+3. the signature is applied to the sequence of booleans from step 2

 For example, consider this case: